Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to

 \section{Transfer of Elastic OAM}

 To experimentally confirm the transfer of elastic OAM, we consider the coupling of the compressional component of a guided flexural $F(3,2)$ mode in an elastic pipe, to the acoustic pressure field in a fluid (water) in which the pipe is partially submerged.
-Extensive time-gated acoustic characterisation of the fluid-field pressure distributions were made using a scanning tank facility, shown in Fig. \ref{fig:Setup}.
+Extensive time-gated acoustic characterisation of the fluid-field pressure distributions were made using a scanning tank facility, shown in Fig.~\ref{fig:Pipe}(b-d).
 We show, in Figure~\ref{fig:Results}, the first experimental observation of elastic orbital angular momentum transfer by an elastic spiral phase pipe.
-The time-series data obtained (see Methods) is analysed by way of the Fast Fourier Transform (FFT), giving the spatial-frequency components comprising the acoustic signal in the fluid.
-Figures~\ref{fig:Results}(a-b) show the real pressure field and the phase, respectively, of the FFT of FEM simulations (see Methods) at $58~\si{\kilo\hertz}$, $20~\si{\milli\meter}$ below the submerged end of the pipe.
+The time-series data obtained (see Appendix~\ref{sec:apA}) is analysed by way of the Fast Fourier Transform (FFT), giving the spatial-frequency components comprising the acoustic signal in the fluid.
+Figures~\ref{fig:Results}(a-b) show the real pressure field and the phase, respectively, of the FFT of FEM simulations (see Appendix~\ref{sec:apC}) at $58~\si{\kilo\hertz}$, $20~\si{\milli\meter}$ below the submerged end of the pipe.
 The discrepancy between the design frequency and the shown frequency arise due to imperfections in the eSPP milling procedure, as a consequence of the finite size of the drill head, as well as the effect of real damping and viscous properties of the materials at high frequencies.
 The result is that the spiral tips are rounded meaning the step profile is not completely accurate for the design frequency; the device is not purely monochromatic and works over a range of frequencies near the design frequency, with varying efficiency \cite{Chaplain2022eSPP}.